 If your garden has a decent sized open area such as a lawn or vegetable crops then you will find the Contech Scarecrow a fantastic piece of kit.
 The click and movement it makes when activated actually alarms the cat enough for it to bolt and most avoid the water that follows a split second later.

-You can also link several of the Scarecrows together to protect larger areas such as vegetable crops, lawns etc. You simply link as many as you need by running a hosepipe from one to the other so you don’t need a separate water supply for each Scarecrow.
+You can also link several of the Scarecrows together to protect larger areas.
+You simply link as many as you need by running a hosepipe from one to the other so you don’t need a separate water supply for each Scarecrow.

 It does activate if trees or plants are in its range and move in the wind but unlike cheaper options I’ve tested, the wind has to be pretty strong, a gentle swaying doesn’t seem to effect it.